ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/reflection.md

 When we update the Gilded Rose inventory, we update the quality of all of the items.
 However, you might spot that the Sulfuras, Hand of Ragnaros will not update (as per the requirements) – we just verify we only sell real Sulfurases.
-This might safe them from a hefty Belastingdienst fine, or they might go under because the cannot sell knock-offs anymore.
+This might save them from a hefty Belastingdienst fine, or they might go under because the cannot sell knock-offs anymore.
 We'll have to wait and see.

 ### Rationale